Colorado Strategic Wildfire Action Program

 CYCA Accredited Conservation Corps

 COSWAP partners with Colorado Youth Corps Association (CYCA) accredited conservation corps to execute wildfire mitigation projects from 6-25 weeks in duration.
-When working with a CYCA accredited conservation corps, a grantee will be granted an award of crew time and DNR will pay for the mitigation work directly.
+When working with a CYCA accredited conservation corps, a grantee will receive a crew time award and DNR will pay for the mitigation work directly.

 Geographic Scope: Strategic Focus Areas: Rocky Mountain Restoration Initiative focal areas and Boulder, Douglas, El Paso, Jefferson, Larimer, La Plata and Teller counties.